A spectrum-based shortcut method for topological systems: Abstract

 \section{Abstract}

 The need for fast and robust quantum state transfer is an essential element in scalable quantum information processing, leading to widespread interest in shortcuts to adiabaticity for speeding up adiabatic quantum protocols.
 However, shortcuts to adiabaticity for systems with more than a few levels is occasionally challenging to compute in theory and frequently difficult to implement in experiments.
 In this work, we develop a protocol for constructing shortcuts to adiabaticity through the multi-state Landau-Zener approach and a stricter adiabatic condition.
-Importantly, our protocol only requires a few pieces of information about the energy spectrum and adjusts the evolutionary rate of the system, making it both generic for theoretical models and friendly for experimental implementation.
-As examples, we apply our protocol to state transfer in the non-Hermitian Su-Schrieffer-Heeger (SSH) model and the topological Thouless pump models and find that it can speed up the manipulation speed while remaining robust to Hamiltonian errors.
-Furthermore, our findings can be realized using current technology and could potentially be extended to many-body systems, dissipation cases, or Floquet processes.
+Importantly, our protocol only requires a few pieces of information about the energy spectrum and just adjusts the evolutionary rate of the system.
+It means that our protocol has broad applicability to theoretical models and does not require increasing the difficulty of the experiment.
+As examples, we apply our protocol to state transfer in the two-level Landau-Zener model, the non-Hermitian Su-Schrieffer-Heeger (SSH) model and the topological Thouless pump model and find that it can speed up the manipulation speed while remaining robust to Hamiltonian errors.
+Furthermore, based on the experimental friendliness of our findings, it can potentially be extended to many-body systems, dissipation cases, or Floquet processes.
 Overall, the proposed shortcut protocol offers a promising avenue for enhancing the efficiency and reliability of quantum state transfer protocols.

 \emph{{Introduction.}---} Adiabatic control over quantum states is of fundamental importance for quantum science.
 Generally, adiabatic processes in quantum systems are typically slow and steady, but this can lead to errors, perturbations, and decoherence accumulations that can even cause the system to escape from its confinement.
-To overcome this challenge, great efforts have been made over the past two decades to obtain the optimal protocol that speeds up the evolution process while maintaining the desired system within the adiabatic regime.
-In short, most of the shortcuts rely on the addition of auxiliary time-dependent couplings or specific time dependence of controlling parameters of a system\cite{Bergmann,Petr,Guery}, e.g., counterdiabatic driving\cite{Berry}, dynamical invariants\cite{Chen}, quasiadiabatic dynamics\cite{Martinez} and so forth.
+To overcome this challenge, significant efforts have been made over the past two decades to develop optimal protocol that speeds up the evolution process while maintaining the desired system within the adiabatic regime.
+Most of these shortcuts rely on the addition of auxiliary time-dependent couplings or specific time dependence of controlling parameters of a system\cite{Bergmann,Petr,Guery}, e.g., counterdiabatic driving\cite{Berry}, dynamical invariants\cite{Chen}, quasiadiabatic dynamics\cite{Martinez} and so forth \cite{YXDu2016}.